davitazzio/snow-cover-classifier/README.md

-data, for instance, could forecast abnormal events on the flow of rivers; information for the correct management of drinking water reserves, starts from the information about the snow trend during the winter; also agriculture can benefit of this information [@copernicus].
+data, for instance, could forecast abnormal events on the flow of rivers; information for the correct management of drinking water reserves, starts from the information about the snow trend during the winter; also agriculture can benefit of this information [1].

 ## Sentinel-Hub Project